Topics are listed below. Click on a topic to jump to that Q&A.

 De-Icer – This product can cause disorientation and severe vomiting if ingested.
 If you think your cat has swallowed some de-icer, contact your veterinarian immediately.

 A: There are a few reasons why your cat might start urinating out of the box.
 First and foremost, you should have your cat examined by a veterinarian to be sure there are no problems with the urinary tract.
 This is easily accomplished with a small urine sample.
 If everything checks out fine with the urine, then your cat may have a behavior problem.
 Some reasons that a cat may choose not to use the box are pain while urinating, the litterbox is not clean or the litter is not what the cat prefers to use, or the litterbox is in a less than favorable location.
-Use the following link to download "Starting out right with your new cat and the litterbox."

 In older cats there are several common problems that will cause a cat to drink more water than usual.
 If your cat has had weight loss and a change in appetite in addition to increased thirst, then you should take your cat to your veterinarian for a check-up.